County of Bentheim: History

 In 1803 the Bentheim-Bentheim branch became extinct.
 In 1804 the Count of Bentheim-Steinfurt made a bargain with the Government of France.
 He paid a fraction of the old debt of the Count of Bentheim-Bentheim to Hanover and obtained the possession of the County of Bentheim despite the protest of the Elector of Hanover.

 In July 1806, by the Act of the Confederation of the Rhine, the Grand Duchy of Berg mediatised the Imperial immediate Counties of Steinfurt and Bentheim that belonged to the Count of Bentheim-Steinfurt.

-In 1808, the Grand Duchy of Berg mediatised the Lordship (Herrschaft) of Rheda and the County of Hohenlimburg, the independent possessions of the Count of Bentheim-Tecklenburg.
+In 1808, the Grand Duchy of Berg mediatised the Lordship of Rheda and the County of Hohenlimburg, the independent possessions of the Count of Bentheim-Tecklenburg.

-Bentheim was annexed by France in 1810 with the Kingdom of Holland and many northwest German regions.
+Bentheim was annexed by the French Empire in 1810 along with the Kingdom of Holland and much of northwest Germany, becoming part of the Department of Lippe.

 The Congress of Vienna (1814-1815) put Steinfurt and Rheda under overlordship of Prussia, and Bentheim under overlordship of Hanover.

 In 1817, the King of Prussia granted the Counts of Bentheim-Steinfurt and Bentheim-Tecklenburg the title of Prince.

 Since 1854, the Princes of Bentheim-Steinfurt and Bentheim-Tecklenburg were hereditary members of the House of Lords of Prussia.

 Today, the still extant branches of the House of Bentheim are the princes of Bentheim-Steinfurt with their seat at Steinfurt Castle (also still owners of the ancestral seat Burg Bentheim) and the princes of Bentheim-Tecklenburg-Rheda with their seats at Rheda Castle and Hohenlimburg Castle, also owners of the former monasteries of Herzebrock and Clarholz.